kevgo/text-runner/textrun-workspace/README.md

 ### create-directory

-The <code textrun="action/name-full">workspace/create-directory</code> action creates a directory with the given name in the workspace.
+The <b textrun="action/name-full">workspace/create-directory</b> action creates a directory with the given name in the workspace.
 As an example, consider this snippet of documentation:

 <a textrun="run-in-textrunner">